 The best solution is to avoid the hours between 10am-4pm when these areas are the most crowded.
-We knew the traffic was going to be intense, but we decided to brave it anyway because we wanted to hike all the geyser loops!
+We knew the traffic was going to be intense.
+But we decided to brave it anyway because we wanted to hike all the geyser loops!

-One of the great things about the geyser hikes in Yellowstone, is they’re accessible to almost everyone because they’re built on boardwalks (the ground is too unstable to walk on).
+One of the great things about the geyser hikes in Yellowstone, is they’re accessible to almost everyone because they’re built on boardwalks.
+(The ground is too unstable to walk on.)
 So, anyone from strollers to wheelchairs can see a good portion of this amazing National Park!

 This is the first big pool you come to on this trail, and the colors are jaw dropping with the orange surrounding the aqua blue!

-They ask that you don’t throw anything into the geysers anymore, (used to be a common practice like a wishing well of sorts) because it throws the geysers off balance – it’s similar to coral reefs in that a little disturbance could take decades to resolve itself!
+They ask that you don’t throw anything into the geysers anymore.
+(I guess this used to be a common practice like a wishing well of sorts.)
+But it throws the geysers off balance – it’s similar to coral reefs in that a little disturbance could take decades to resolve itself!

 About 1/2 way through the trail you come across this geyser called Clepsydra which is Greek for ‘water clock’.
-It used to erupt every 3 minutes, but now is erupts pretty much all day long, so it’s a great photo op!
+It used to erupt every 3 minutes,.
+But now is erupts pretty much all day long, so it’s a great photo op!